scimusmn/qmd-ad-builder/README.md

 4) Navigate Google Chrome to `http://localhost:3000/`

-### Notes
+### Usage Notes
-• Pressing the `D` key brings up the debug view.
+• Pressing the `D` key toggles the debug view.
+• Pressing the `LEFT` and `RIGHT` keys cycle through assets for 'active' item.

 • In debug mode, you can drag the corners of the quad in the upper-left so it fits the area you'd like to track.
-This remaps the ditorted coordinates from the camera space into the poster space.
+This remaps the distorted coordinates from the camera space into the poster space.

-• If USB camera is not being recognized after plugging in, try running these two commands in succession:
+• If USB camera is not recognized after plugging in, try running these two commands in succession:
 ```
   sudo killall VDCAssistant
   sudo killall AppleCameraAssistant